DR and HA Concepts: RPO, RTO, MTTR, MTBF, Sites, Failover, and Testing

 Key Takeaways

-• RPO defines acceptable data loss in time, while RTO defines acceptable time to restore service.
+• RPO defines acceptable data loss in time; RTO defines acceptable time to restore service — do not swap them on the exam.

-• DR and HA plans must be tested through tabletop, walk-through, simulation, failover, and restore exercises.
+• DR/HA plans must be tested — tabletop, walk-through, simulation, failover, and restore — and a hot site never removes the need for backups.

 Disaster Recovery, High Availability, and Testing

-Resilience planning connects business requirements to technical design.
-The right answer depends on how much downtime, data loss, cost, and complexity the organization can accept.
+Network+ objective 3.3 ties business requirements to resilient design.
+The right architecture depends on how much downtime, data loss, cost, and complexity the organization can tolerate.
+The exam tests four buckets: the recovery metrics, recovery sites, HA designs, and testing types.

 TermMeaningExample

-RPORecovery point objective, maximum acceptable data loss measured in timeLose no more than 15 minutes of transactions
+RPORecovery Point Objective — max acceptable data loss, measured in timeLose no more than 15 minutes of transactions

-RTORecovery time objective, target time to restore serviceRestore VPN service within 1 hour
+RTORecovery Time Objective — target time to restore serviceRestore VPN within 1 hour

 Site typeReadinessCostRecovery speed

-Redundant componentExtra power supply, link, switch, firewall, or ISPRemoves a single point of failure
+Redundant componentDual power supply, link, switch, firewall, ISPRemoves a single point of failure

-Failover moves service from a failed component or site to a standby or peer.
-Designs should define health checks, failover triggers, state synchronization, routing changes, DNS behavior, and how failback occurs.
-Cluster designs must prevent split-brain, where two nodes believe they are primary and accept conflicting changes.
+Failover moves service from a failed component to a standby or peer and must define health checks, triggers, state synchronization, routing/DNS changes, and failback.
+Cluster designs must prevent split-brain, where two nodes both believe they are primary and accept conflicting writes — usually solved with a quorum or witness.

 TabletopStakeholders discuss a scenario and decisions